xwpken/xwpken.github.io/source/_posts/FEM_fish_1.md

 ---
-title: [Reading notes] A First Course in Finite Elements 1
+title: A First Course in Finite Elements 1
 ---